 If I'm a high-value target, then pwning me is easy.
 The intelligence services just "look over my shoulder" with video camera surveillance of my fingers on the keyboard, or a zero-day OS exploit, or whatever.

 If I'm a not a high-value target, I suspect the weakest link is still something local.
-Maybe something like a keylogger and data exfiltration program that gets installed via a compromised update of some app I have on my computer, for example.
+Maybe something like a keylogger and data exfiltration program that gets installed via a , for example.
 Then the attackers vacuum up thousands of [secret-key-decrypted] vaults and [keylogged] master passwords, and I happen to be one of the fish caught in the net.

 Assuming it's not something local, what's the most likely scenario?

 - There is a heretofore unknown fundamental weakness in the cryptographic algorithms used by 1Password.
 An advanced adversary steals vaults from AgileBits via zero-day exploits of AgileBits's server infrastructure, and uses the identified weakness to crack all the vaults.

 - AgileBits is infiltrated by intelligence services, or an employee becomes disgruntled and goes rogue.
 To collect secret keys and master passwords, that employee subtly weakens or backdoors 1Password without other engineers realizing.